hyde/hyde/README.rst

 3. Metadata: Hyde now supports hierarchical metadata.
 You can specify and override variables at the site, node or the page level and access them in the templates.
-4. Sorting: The sorter plugin provides rich sorting options that extend the object model.
+4. Organization: The sorter, gruouper and tagger plugins provide rich meta-data driven organizational capabilities to hyde sites.
 5. Syntactic Sugar: Because of the richness of the plugin infrastructure, hyde can now provide additional syntactic sugar to make the content more readable.
-See ``blockdown`` and ``autoextend`` plugin for examples.
+See ``blockdown`` and ``syntext`` plugin for examples.

 Next Steps